Brian Kennedy, Director

 Lawrence Nichols, Senior Curator

-Lawrence Nichols is William Hutton senior curator of European and American painting and sculpture before 1900.
-He joined TMA in 1992 after being associate curator of European painting at the Philadelphia Museum of Art.
-A specialist in Northern Baroque painting, his book The Paintings of Hendrick Goltzius, 1558-1617, A Monograph and Catalogue Raisonné was published in March 2012.
+Lawrence W. Nichols is William Hutton senior curator of European and American painting and sculpture before 1900.
+He joined TMA in 1992 after being associate curator of the John G. Johnson Collection at the Philadelphia Museum of Art.
+A specialist in northern Baroque painting, his book The Paintings of Hendrick Goltzius, 1558-1617, A Monograph and Catalogue Raisonné was published in March 2012.
 He took his Ph.D. from Columbia University and received his B.A. from Dartmouth College.

 Nichols has curated major exhibitions at the TMA including “Manet: Portraying Life”, “Van Gogh: Fields”, and “Hendrick Goltzius, Dutch Master: Drawings, Prints, and Paintings”.
-He has been responsible for a number of important acquisitions including works by Montañés, Guercino, Chardin and Delacroix.
+He has been responsible for a number of important acquisitions including works by Hals, Guercino, Chardin, and Delacroix.
 He is the curatorial liaison to The Apollo Society, TMA’s art acquisition group.

 Nichols serves on the old master paintings vetting committee of The European Fine Arts Fair in Maastricht and was previously a member of the Domestic Indemnity Program Panel of the National Endowment for the Arts, as well as the Art Advisory Committee of the Commissioner of Internal Revenue.
 He was a visiting scholar at the Getty Research Institute in 2010 and at the Clark Art Institute in 1999.

 Carolyn Putney, Chief Curator

-Carolyn Putney is director of collections, chief curator and curator of Asian art at the Toledo Museum of Art.
+Carolyn Putney is chief curator and curator of Asian art at the Toledo Museum of Art.
 At Florida State University and in Florence, Italy, the native Floridian completed her B.A. in art history and graduate coursework in Asian, Renaissance and Baroque art.
 She came to TMA in 1978 as slide librarian and built what is considered one of the finest visual resources collections in the nation.
 In 2001 she became curator of Asian art and has organized many exhibitions on that topic as well as contributed to a number of publications on Asian art.

-In addition to her work for the Museum, Putney is a part-time research professor of art history at the University of Toledo.
+In addition to her work for the Museum, Putney has been a part-time research professor of art history at the University of Toledo.
 She is currently on the board of the American Association of Museum Curators.
 She is also a board member and chair of the exhibitions committee for the Arts Commission of Great Toledo.
 She recently won the YWCA Milestones award for women in the arts.